Western Australian borders: WA/SA border marking history

-The other members of the party were Messrs.
-Clive Melville Hambidge and J. Crabb, of the Survey Department; Warrant Officer V. D. Bowen, in charge of wireless apparatus lent by the Defence Department; and Mr. C. A. Maddern, of the Adelaide Observatory, all from Adelaide.

 Concrete piers for the astronomical observing instruments were erected in readiness for the final determinations that were to be held in 1921.
-Observations were made for the purpose of testing under field conditions the instruments and methods to be used in 1921.
+Observations were made, for the purpose of testing under field conditions, the instruments and methods to be used in 1921.

-This expedition, to determine 129° east on the ground, created worldwide scientific interest and involved the cooperation of the Astronomer Royal and the Royal Observatory, Greenwich, with wireless time signals sent by the French wireless Service, that were transmitted from the Lyon Observatory at Saint-Genis-Laval, near Lyon, France, between 17 and 24 November 1920.
+This expedition, to determine 129° east on the ground, created worldwide scientific interest and involved the cooperation of the Astronomer Royal and the Royal Observatory, Greenwich, with wireless time signals sent by the French wireless Service, that were transmitted from the Lyon Observatory at Saint-Genis-Laval, near Lyon, France, between 17 November and 24 November, 1920.
 Wireless time signals were also sent from the Adelaide Observatory, transmitted by the Adelaide Radio Station, to enable the beats of the Adelaide sidereal clock to be used as a control on the rate of the chronometer used for the boundary observation.

-After these initial tests a comprehensive program was then arranged for the second stage of the border determinations, which were to take place during the following year and dates were then set for that to happen, from 20 April to 10 May 1921.
+After these initial tests, a comprehensive program was then arranged for the second stage of the border determinations, which were to take place during the following year, from 20 April to 10 May 1921.